IWI Tavor: STAR-21

-Tavor X95 (MTAR-21)
+Tavor X95

-The Tavor X95 (also referred to as the MTAR-21) is the variant of the Tavor that was selected as the future standard infantry weapon of the IDF in 2009.
+The X95 (previously known as the MTAR-21) is the variant of the Tavor that was selected as the future standard infantry weapon of the IDF in 2009.
 In 2013, the X95 was issued for the first time as the standard infantry weapon to recruits of the Givati Brigade.

-With the use of a relatively simple conversion kit, the X95 can be converted from a 5.56 mm assault rifle to a 9 mm submachine gun.
+With the use of a conversion kit, the X95 can be converted from a 5.56 mm assault rifle to a 9 mm submachine gun.
 A suppressor can also be added to the weapon, as part of the 9 mm conversion kit.
 A grenade launcher can also be attached to the X95.